Taking another look at Pirates' potential Opening Day roster

 First baseman (1): Spencer Horwitz

-Horwitz flourished down the stretch in 2025, saving what had been a lost season following a nagging wrist injury.
-He posted a .916 OPS after the All-Star break and should be the everyday first baseman in 2026.
+Horwitz flourished down the stretch in 2025, saving what had been a lost season following a nagging right wrist injury that required surgery that February.
+He posted a .916 OPS after the All-Star break and should be the everyday first baseman in ’26.

 Second baseman (2): Brandon Lowe, Nick Yorke

-Lowe, the marquee offseason move, also spent time at first base and as DH with the Rays.
-But the addition of Marcell Ozuna all but locks Lowe into second base.
-Yorke can play around the diamond, too, though he's mostly played second base in the Majors.
+Lowe, the marquee offseason move, also spent time at first base and DH with the Rays, but the addition of Marcell Ozuna all but locks Lowe into second base.
+Yorke is a favorite for a utility role who’s bolstering his cause with a particularly strong spring (.304 with four RBIs and two steals entering Tuesday).

 Shortstop (1): Nick Gonzales